ukceh-rse/rsecon25-bof-ai/submission.md

 > How will this content build or showcase a community?

 In recent _months_, let alone years, the abilities of GenAI programming tools have increased dramatically.
-Broadly speaking, the response from RSEs has been fragmented; to the best of our knowledge, there has been no formal, collective response.
+Broadly speaking, the response from RSEs has been fragmented; at least we are not aware of any formal, collective response that attempts to meaningfully represent the community.
 This remains true even while much of the existing guidance, issued in haste in the aftermath of the launch of Chat-GPT, with coding tools mostly an afterthought, become increasingly outdated and irrelevant.

 We believe that RSECon is a fantastic opportunity to attempt a more unified step forward: to construct a shared vision for the future of Research Software Engineering in a world with GenAI coding tools, and develop a coherent strategy for bringing it into being.